Prepare to Apply

 - Submit your application>>: fill out the online application form and upload all supporting documents (your proposal and any portfolio documents, if relevant).

 - Check with your research mentor to make sure they fill out the mentor reference form.
 Your mentor will automatically be sent an email with a link to the reference form from email@example.com AFTER you submit your application, so be sure to get your application in early so your mentor has plenty of time to fill out the reference.

 Individual Online UGRA Consultations

-Staff with the Center for Undergraduate Research will be available for individual consultations on Wednesday and Thursday mornings during the month of October to answer questions and give advice on sections of the proposal that you would like more feedback on.
+Staff with the Center for Undergraduate Research will be available for individual consultations to answer questions and give advice on sections of the proposal that you would like more feedback on.
 Sign up for a 15-minute online consultation below; you will need to login to your KU email account.
 A link to the meeting will be emailed to you when you sign up:

 If these times do not fit your schedule, please email us at firstname.lastname@example.org with your available times to meet and we can set up an alternate time.